douglascraigschmidt/LiveLessons/Java8/README.md

          limit()) in the context of parallel streams.

 . ex16 - This program implements various ways of computing factorials
-         to demonstrate the performance of alternative techniques and the dangers of sharing unsynchronized state between threads.
+         for BigIntegers to demonstrate the performance of alternative parallel and sequential algorithms, as well as the dangers of sharing unsynchronized state between threads.
+It illustrates both Java sequential/parallel Streams and RxJava
+         sequential/parallel reactive streams.

 . ex17 - This example shows various issues associated with using the
          Java streams reduce() terminal operation, including the need